 What’s the most common infectious condition in dogs and cats?
+Hint: It can be prevented by keeping up with their dental health.
 If you answered periodontal disease, you’re correct.
 Over 80% of dogs are affected by the time they’re three years old.

 Periodontal disease is caused by plaque, a biofilm of bacteria and oral debris attached to the tooth and gum surfaces.
 Nearby tissues react to the plaque by becoming inflamed, readily absorbing bacterial toxins and pathogens, and creating bacteremia (bacteria in the blood).
 Usually, bacteria and periodontal toxins are eliminated quickly from the blood, but in high levels, they can cause cumulative damage to distant organs, including the kidneys, heart and liver.